-Throughout the wedding day, there are various moments to capture for your couple.
-The ceremony is a memorable time for your couple, and their loved ones.
+Throughout the wedding day, there are various, important moments to capture for your couple.
+The ceremony is one of the most memorable times for your couple and their loved ones and it can provide you with some of the best picture-taking opportunities.
 It is a great opportunity for you to showcase the genuine emotion from everyone involved, which adds to the overall story of their day.

 1. Shoot from the Front